CaptainPants/sweeter/packages/sweeter-core/readme.md

 # Sweeter Core

-This package contains the share core of Sweeter.
+This package contains the shared core of Sweeter.

 This includes:
 - Signals